-Biotech M&A, despite big expectations, has yet to pick back up.
+Biotech M&A, is picking back up.
 Here are the latest deals.

 In the business of drug development, deals can be just as important as scientific breakthroughs.
 Many of today's most influential medicines, from the life-saving cancer treatment Keytruda to the anti-inflammatory agent Humira, might not have become so without mergers and acquisitions.